Wilson-Emmanuel/Payment-Service/README.md

 Note: It is very necessary to include the `-DskipTests` in the command above since the test database is not yet running, else the build process would fail.

-4. Once the jar file is successfully built, copy it from the target folder where it's built into the docker folder.
+4. Once the jar file is successfully built, copy it from the target folder (where the built jar file is located) into the docker folder.
 Be sure to use the `-f` option to force an overwrite over the file already existing in the destination folder.

 ```$ cp -f target/payment-service-0.0.1-SNAPSHOT.jar docker/payment-service.jar```